Landaluce/get-Tweets/README.md

 The script is set up to get the most recent tweets.

 # Dependencies
-Required Python 3 packagews: pip and Tweepy
+Required Python 3 packages: pip and Tweepy

 # Installation